Thank-you for your interest in Razor Software CM. Please select the platform you would like to download from the following list.

 Guiffy Diff/Merge Tool

-license which allows them to run Guiffy outside
+If you prefer, you may purchase a separate license which allows you to run Guiffy outside of Razor.